 The students of Tampere have various housing options from proper student flats to open market studios and shared flats with friends.
-You should start looking for an apartment as soon as your place at the University is confirmed.
-You can usually get a shared student flat the fastest, because the lines are shorter.
+You should start looking for an apartment as soon as your place at the university is confirmed.
+You can usually get a shared student flat the fastest because the lines are shorter.

 TREY also supervises your interests in housing matters.
 If you need emergency housing or help with problems concerning housing, contact the organiser responsible for housing.
 You can rent the student union’s van for the move.
+More information about renting the van here.

 Below you can find information about sources that provide housing in Tampere.